dog scratching an itch

 image

-Where to look and what to look for
+Where to look for fleas and what to look for

-• Gently comb through their fur, focusing on areas where fleas are most likely to be found, such as around their neck, down their back and around their tail.
+• Gently comb through their hair, focusing on areas where fleas are most likely to be found, such as around their neck, down their back and around their tail.

-• If your pet has a thick or a long coat, part their fur using a comb and look around the roots of the hairs.
+• If your dog has a thick or long coat, you can part their fur using a comb and look around the roots of the hairs.

-• If you see dark-coloured little insects darting around these parts of your pet, these are likely to be fleas.
-Fleas are tiny – around 2 mm in length.
+• If you see dark-coloured little insects darting around these parts, these are likely to be fleas.
+Fleas are tiny – around 2-6mm in length.

 • See some little specks of dirt?
 This could be flea dirt – in other words, their poop.